Hercules of the Forum Boarium

-Hercules of the Forum Boarium is a gilded bronze statue of Hercules found on the site of the Forum Boarium of ancient Rome.
-It was placed in the Palazzo Dei Conservatori for safe keeping in 1950 and remains there today.
-The Hercules of Forum Boarium was likely to have been a cult image of Temple of Hercules that stood by the ancient cattle market.
+Hercules of the Forum Boarium is an ancient Roman gilded bronze statue depicting Hercules that was originally located near the Forum Boarium.
+In 1950 it was moved to the Palazzo dei Conservatori and remains on permanent display in the Capitoline Museums.
+The statue was likely to have been a cult image at the Temple of Hercules that stood by the ancient cattle market.

 Description

-The bronze sculpture is slightly over life-sized and is in the Hellenistic style of the second century BC.
+The bronze sculpture is larger than life-sized and is in the Hellenistic style of the second century BC.
 The Hellenistic style was based on the canon of proportions that had been established by Lysippos in the early fourth century BC.
 The muscles on the sculpture are exaggerated and the head is proportionally smaller when compared to the rest of the body.
 The Forum Boarium statue is one of the two surviving full-sized Greek statues from ancient Greece.
 The second Hercules statue was discovered near the Theatre of Pompey and is now in the Vatican Museums.
 The Hercules of the Theatre of Pompey had been carefully buried under protective tiles and incised FCS (Fulgor Conditum Summanium) because it was constantly hit by lightning.
 The Hercules of the Theatre of Pompey depicts him leaning on his club vertically as he holds the apple of Hesperides in his left hand.
 On his left forearm, he has draped the skin of the Nemean Lion that he defeated on his first Labor.

 Both sculptures display contrapposto, a style typical of Greek classicism in which most of the figure's weight rests on one foot.
 Although the muscles are exaggerated, they stand in marked contrast to the bearded, burly, and perhaps more familiar Farnese Hercules.